Horace89/CarND-Traffic-Sign-Classifier-Project/writeup.md

 They are located in the [test_signs directory](https://github.com/Horace89/CarND-Traffic-Sign-Classifier-Project/tree/master/test_signs)

+These images may be difficult to classify as they appear to not be photographs but drawings.
+As the training set is done on real photos, the risk is that there will be some kind of "data mismatch" between the training set and this new set.
+On the other hand the quality of these pictures is good: they are not blurry, not distorted, and taken directly from the front side.
+So I think it will help the classification process.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).